osprey-dcs/data-platform/doc/user/quick-start.md

 ### run data platform services

-Use the following commands to start the Ingestion and Query Services.
+Use the following commands to start the standard Ingestion and Query Services.

 #### start ingestion service
 ```